-Thank you for your interest in volunteering with the Student-Run Free Clinic.
+Thank you for your interest in volunteering with the Student-Run Health Clinic.
 Our organization is staffed and organized entirely by Case Western Reserve University students and volunteer health care providers.
 We’re always looking for new volunteers!

 Roles of Clinical Volunteers

 Patient Advocate: first- or second-year social work student

 - Assists clients in signing up for health care insurance and